A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: Preliminaries

-Hurwitz's theorem, which states the only normed division algebras are reals $\mathbb{R}$, complexes $\mathbb{C}$, quaternions $\mathbb{H}$ and octonions $\mathbb{O}$ \cite{Lee_1948_Clifford}, represents and milestones a splendid chapter in mathematics of 20th century.
-Famously, Clifford algebra and Bott periodicity are closely related with it, which systematically exhibit the astonishing $8$-fold periodicity in topology and geometry \cite{Atiyah-Bott-Shapiro_1964} \cite{Bott_1959_periodicity}.
+Hurwitz's theorem states that the only normed division algebras are reals $\mathbb{R}$, complexes $\mathbb{C}$, quaternions $\mathbb{H}$ and octonions $\mathbb{O}$ \cite{Lee_1948_Clifford}.
+This classical result is closely related to Clifford algebras and Bott periodicity, which underlies an $8$-fold periodicity in topology and geometry \cite{Atiyah-Bott-Shapiro_1964, Bott_1959_periodicity}.

-For our convenience, yet with slightly abuse of terminology, we say a vector space $W\subset\mathbb{R}^{n\times n}$ (resp. $W\subset\mathbb{R}^{n\times n}_{sym}$) is \textbf{invertible} if every nonzero element of $W$ is invertible.
-Recall that the $\ell$ many vector fields $v_1,\cdots,v_\ell$ on a manifold are said to be \textbf{independent} if for each point $x$ on the manifold, the vectors $v_1(x),\cdots,v_\ell(x)$ are linearly independent.
+For convenience, and with a slight abuse of terminology, we say a vector space $W\subset\mathbb{R}^{n\times n}$ (resp. $W\subset\mathbb{R}^{n\times n}_{\mathrm{sym}}$) is \textbf{invertible} if every nonzero element of $W$ is invertible.
+Recall that the $\ell$ vector fields $v_1,\cdots,v_\ell$ on a manifold are said to be \textbf{independent} if for each point $x$ on the manifold, the vectors $v_1(x),\cdots,v_\ell(x)$ are linearly independent.
 Additionally, for definition and classification of representations of Clifford algebras $\mathrm{Cl}_{n}$, see \cite{lawsonMichelsohn_2016_spin}. \begin{prop} Consider the following existence statements on $\ell$. \begin{enumerate}[label=\roman*., ref=\roman*] \item The space of $n \times n$ real matrices has an $\ell$-dimensional invertible subspace $W_n$. \item $\mathbb{R}^n$ admits a $\mathrm{Cl}_{\ell-1}$ representation. \item There are $\ell-1$ independent vector fields on sphere $S^{n-1}$. \end{enumerate}